Webbnissarna/pokemon-randomizer-game/README.md

 ## Run (dev)

 Project is a standard [NextJs](https://nextjs.org/) app.
 Run `yarn dev` to start.
 In order to play you also need the data from running [pokemon-data-scraper](https://github.com/Webbnissarna/pokemon-data-scraper).
-Put the resulting data from `_pokecache` into this project's `public/data`.
+Put the resulting data from `_pokecache` into this project's `public/data` so that you end up with `public/data/pokemon`, `public/data/moves` etc..

 ## Component Stories

 To see React components in isolation run `yarn ladle`.

-## Tech stuff
+## Tech Stack stuff

 - This project is a [NextJs](https://nextjs.org/) app
 - Styling is handled through [Theme UI](https://theme-ui.com)